bbauska/UofM-AdvStyling/readme.md

 So why am I stressing responsive web design?

--   Well, number one, it\'s a lot easier to share your data if you only have a single URL.
-You don\'t want to have to have multiple versions to hand out to people if they want to access your site.
+-   Well, number one, it&apos;s a lot easier to share your data if you only have a single URL.
+You don&apos;t want to have to have multiple versions to hand out to people if they want to access your site.

--   It\'s also easier for search engines such as Google to index the page or kind of mark it to know that it seen it before and would like to rank it.
+-   It&apos;s also easier for search engines such as Google to index the page or kind of mark it to know that it seen it before and would like to rank it.

 -   The number one reason, again, is that fewer files means less maintenance.
-If you have different HTML code for different platforms, if you change one, that\'s not maintaining all of them.
+If you have different HTML code for different platforms, if you change one, that&apos;s not maintaining all of them.
     You have to go in and update every single file.

--   And another reason, is that if you have a single place that you\'re going a single URL, then you\'re going to have less redirection.
+-   And another reason, is that if you have a single place that you&apos;re going a single URL, then you&apos;re going to have less redirection.

-Redirection is when you go to a site, and you see that the URL is being changed as the server tries to figure out what type of device you\'re using and what kind of page or URL you should be redirected to.
+Redirection is when you go to a site, and you see that the URL is being changed as the server tries to figure out what type of device you&apos;re using and what kind of page or URL you should be redirected to.
 Lower load time is always great.

 Hopefully you see why responsive design is really important.
-It may even be obvious to you because you\'re really into this topic.
-However, if you\'re ever working a project, you may need to convince someone that they need to pay you for that extra time to make sure their site is responsive.
-And in that case, hopefully, you\'ve learned some facts here that can help convince other people how important responsive web design really is.
+It may even be obvious to you because you&apos;re really into this topic.
+However, if you&apos;re ever working a project, you may need to convince someone that they need to pay you for that extra time to make sure their site is responsive.
+And in that case, hopefully, you&apos;ve learned some facts here that can help convince other people how important responsive web design really is.